Peer-reviewed publications

 World Bank Development Impact, Penn Kleinman Center Insights, VoxDev, CEPR/PEDL Working Paper

-Estimating the Economic Value of Zoning Reform (with Santosh Anagol and Fernando Ferreira) Revise and Resubmit at American Economic Journal: Economic Policy
+Estimating the Economic Value of Zoning Reform (with Santosh Anagol and Fernando Ferreira) Conditionally accepted at American Economic Journal: Economic Policy

 Presented at: Atlanta Federal Reserve (2021), NBER Summer Institute Real Estate/Urban (2021), Wharton Urban lunch, EUEA (2021), Imperial College (2021), LACEA-LAMES (2021)